afifa125/Automated-Feature-Synthesis/gcp_hpo/experiments/README.md

 a pipeline, the performances of a parameter will actually be a query in the database built from the off-line computations.

 ### Transform the results
-Run `transform_results` to convert the path of the tested hyper-parameters into the series of the best guess at each step, to simulate the hyper-parameter that would have been selected with a given budget of computations.
+Run `transform_param_path` to convert the path of the tested hyper-parameters into the series of the best guess at each step, to simulate the hyper-parameter that would have been selected with a given budget of computations.

 Then run `iterations_needed` to see how many parameters should be tested to reach a given gain, ie how a SmartSearch configuration performs on this test instance.
 When doing so,